I’m a respite carer, because the strength of mothers inspires me

 The bond between a parent and child is instinctive and profound.
 But what of the bond between a caregiver and a child that has no biological connection?

-In this third story of our Mother’s Day series, we speak with Lydia* and Keren.
+In this second story of our Mother’s Day series, we speak with Lydia* and Keren.
 Lydia is a teenage mother who has been finding her footing.
 She turned to Sanctuary Care, a community respite care service by the charity Boys’ Town, for her two sons (aged a year and a half, and six months).

 Respite care provides temporary care for children whose families are experiencing difficulties, such as a single mum, parents battling financial struggles or mental health concerns.
 The focus is to help the birth parents tide over their struggles, while their children are well cared for by respite carers.